 Service validation samples are calculated using a confidence level of 95%, and a confidence interval of 5%.
-This means that CFBHN can be 95% sure that an NSP's actual service validation percentage falls +/- 5%.of the score they achieve.
+This means that, statistically, CFBHN has determined with 95% certainty that an NSP's actual service validation percentage falls +/- 5% of the score achieved.
 For the majority of providers monitored by the CQI team, this equates to a sample size of 200-400 services.
 If a service validation discrepancy is noted, the number selected in the service validation sample for a particular program or agency may be increased.